MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 # Summarize an email thread using sales information with Copilot in Outlook

-Microsoft Copilot for Sales combines features from Copilot for Microsoft 365 to provide users with valuable insight to help support customer engagement.
-The combined Copilot experience in products like Microsoft Outlook support sellers by integrating Copilot's capabilities into Outlook and Copilot for Sales, creating a seamless 'better together' design.
-This feature enables sellers to grow customer relationships and close deals by generating summarized email conversations and suggested email replies.
+Microsoft Copilot for Sales includes all the capabilities within Copilot for Microsoft 365 to provide users with valuable insight to help support customer engagements.
+The combined Copilot experiences in Microsoft Outlook help support sellers with the power of Copilot in Outlook and the Copilot for Sales role in a seamless 'better together' design.
+The experience shows summarized email threads and generated email replies to enable sellers to grow customer relationships and close deals.

 ## License requirements

-To get started with this combined experience, you must have a Microsoft Copilot for Sales license.
-The Microsoft Copilot for Sales license includes a Copilot for Microsoft 365 license.
+You must have a Microsoft Copilot for Sales license to get started with this combined experience.
+The Microsoft Copilot for Sales license includes Copilot for Microsoft 365 license.

 If you already have Copilot for Microsoft 365, you can add the step-up Copilot for Sales license to include all the role-based functionality and CRM connections.